 STEM + Art = STEAM!
-When kids combine STEM and art, they can really explore their creative side from painting to sculpture!
-These easy STEAM projects incorporate art and science for a truly fun experience, you need to explore STEAM with the kids this year.
-Cross off art and science in one fun and simple STEAM or STEM project.
+When kids combine STEM and art, they can explore their creative side from painting to sculptures!
+These easy STEAM projects incorporate art and science for a truly fun learning experience.
+Great for preschoolers to elementary kids who may not be keen on art and crafts.
+Explore STEAM with your kids this year!

 FUN AND EASY STEAM PROJECTS FOR KIDS

-Get ready to add these simple STEAM activities to your STEM lesson plans this year.
-If you want to learn more about combining art and science for art and craft projects, let’s grab the supplies.
+This year, prepare to add these simple STEAM activities to your STEM lesson plans.
+Let’s grab the supplies if you want to learn more about combining art and science projects for easy art and craft projects.
 While you’re at it, make sure to check out these other fun science activities.

-Our science activities and experiments are designed with you, the parent or teacher, in mind!
-Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
-Plus, our supplies lists usually contain only free or cheap materials you can source from home!
+Our STEAM activities are designed with you, the parent or teacher, in mind.
+Easy to set up, and quick to do, most activities take only 15 to 30 minutes to complete and are heaps of fun.
+Plus, our supply lists usually contain only free or cheap materials you can source from home.

 Try a simple STEAM activity with everyone’s favorite baking soda and vinegar chemical reaction.
 Instead of making a baking soda volcano, let’s make baking soda paint!